-The Flute Society of Greater Philadelphia is an organization dedicated to serving the needs of professional, student, and amateur flutists in our local, regional, and national flute communities.
+The Flute Society of Greater Philadelphia is a non-profit organization dedicated to serving the needs of professional, student, and amateur flutists in our local, regional, national, and international flute community.

 The Flute Society of Greater Philadelphia (FSGP) is a non-profit organization founded for the purpose of providing a time and place for flutists to meet, exchange ideas, gain performance experience, play in ensembles, and generally promote and enhance flute playing in the Greater Philadelphia area, including Southern New Jersey and Delaware.
 The Flute Society of Greater Philadelphia will dedicate its efforts to promoting music education in the art of flute playing and the study of flute literature by providing performance opportunities, clinics, master classes, and recitals for the membership.

 Rebecca Simon, Secretary

 Directors: Cindy Anne Broz, Ellen Fisher-Deerberg, Karri Giamporcaro, Cindy McManus, Donna Moore, Kimberly Reighley, Jessica Schury, Joan Sparks, Elivi Varga

 Board of Advisors: David Cramer, Cynthia Folio, Jeffrey Khaner, Tom Meany, Beverly Pugh-Corry, Suzanne Wray, Windworks Studio

 Spearheaded by Philadelphia Orchestra Flutist Joseph La Monaca, 15 men, mostly professional flutists, met on January 11, 1923 to formally organize the club.
 Clemente Barone, William Kincaid, and Horace W. Shuster were voted to the club’s Executive Committee a few months later.